emilianavt/VSeeFaceManual/README.md

 #### Startup issues

+**Some users are reporting issues with NVIDIA driver version 526 causing VSeeFace to crash or freeze when starting after showing the Unity logo.
+VSeeFace v1.13.38b has been updated to v1.13.38b2, which might help a bit.
+You can also try running `UninstallAll.bat` in `VSeeFace_Data\StreamingAssets\UnityCapture` as a workaround.
+If this does not work, please roll back your NVIDIA driver to 522 for now.
+This should fix usually the issue.**

 If the VSeeFace window remains black when starting and you have an AMD graphics card, please try disabling `Radeon Image Sharpening` either globally or for VSeeFace.
 It reportedly can cause this type of issue.

 If an error appears after pressing the `Start` button, please confirm that the VSeeFace folder is correctly unpacked.
 Previous causes have included: